Francesco Cairo

 Francesco Cairo (26 September 1607 – 27 July 1665), also known as Francesco del Cairo, was an Italian Baroque painter active in Lombardy and Piedmont.
 He is also known as Il Cavalière del Cairo, because in Turin, he received the Order of Saints Maurice and Lazarus in recognition of his merit.

-Cairo led a successful career as court painter at Turin and painted many large altarpieces for religious orders; the range of his stylistic development during nearly 40 years is enormous, yet his early cabinet pictures, of macabre and morbid subjects, remain his most fascinating achievement.
-They mark the end of the brilliant originality and passionate feeling that had distinguished early 17th-century Milanese painting.
+Cairo led a successful career as court painter at Turin and painted many large altarpieces for religious orders; the range of his stylistic development during nearly 40 years is enormous, yet his early cabinet pictures, of macabre and morbid subjects, are often regarded as some of his most fascinating work.
+They marked the end of the pestanti painters, and the sentiments that distinguished early 17th-century Milanese painting.

 Life and work

 Before 1639: early years in Lombardy and as court painter at Turin

 Cairo’s teacher is usually supposed to have been Morazzone, a stylistically credible idea.
 Cairo’s earliest known altarpiece, Saint Teresa’s Vision of Saints Peter and Paul (late 1620s; Pavia, Certosa di Pavia, New Sacristy), was previously attributed to Morazzone and is indebted to him in its colouring, based upon sharply lit oranges, browns and greens.
 The picture also shows the influence of the late work of Giovanni Battista Crespi.
 Cairo’s Death of the Blessed Andrea Avellino (c.
 1630; Sant'Antonio Abate, Milan) is a more integrated composition, its sources less apparent.
 These works represent mystical visions with the intense emotion that is characteristic of Baroque devotional iconography.
 Their dramatic lighting, richly worked surfaces and shallow pictorial space are typical of Milanese painting of the 1620s, yet a new clarity of space and gesture suggests a fresh response to early 17th-century Bolognese art.
 They were painted for religious orders, and the Carmelites in particular remained important patrons of the artist.